The Arc of Tennessee ®

 Si tiene un niño o miembro de la familia con una incapacidad intelectual o de desarrollo, puede contactuar Pathfinder a: 615-875-5083 para recibir más información sobre recursos y servicios.

 Kindred Stories of Disability: the right to communicate - this is a a collaborative project between the Vanderbilt Kennedy Center (VKC) and The Arc Tennessee.
 We are seeking interviews with individuals with communication disabilities and/or their families.
-The focus will be on furthering the work of raising expectations and improving awareness of the need for effective augmentative and alternative communication (AAC) for people with communication disabilities.
-Stories will be shared with legislators and policymakers.
 To see details and to participate, open the flyer by clicking HERE.

 The Arc of the United States released the Family & Individual Needs for Disability Supports (FINDS) Community Report 2017.
-It provides key insights into the experiences of 3,000 families who provide supports to a family member with I/DD and information on the realities faced by individuals with I/DD and the economic implications, logistical challenges, and major gaps that exist in caregiving infrastructure.
 View the full FINDS report HERE.

 Anonymously share your experience with Residential Care Services and Respite Care Services.
 Ten randomly selected participants will receive a $25 gift card to the store of their choice.
 The survey will take less than 30 minutes to complete.
 To participate click HERE.
 If you have questions, contact Vanderbilt graduate student Bridgette Garcia.